UBC-MDS/mathdistops/CONTRIBUTING.md

 ### How to Contribute

-- Fork the repository.
+- Fork the 'MathDistOps' repository.

 - Clone the forked repository to your local machine.

+- Install your local copy with Poetry, this is how you set up your fork for local development:

+cd MathDistOps/
+poetry install

 - Create a new branch for your changes: 'git checkout -b feature/new-feature'.

-- Make your changes and commit them with a descriptive commit message.
+- Make your changes, check that your changes pass the tests by running pytest. poetry run pytest

-- Push your changes to your forked repository: 'git push origin feature/new-feature'.
+- Commit and push your changes to your forked repository git add . git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

 - Open a pull request from your forked repository to the original repository.

 ### Report Bugs